u6766669/GenIL/atari/README.md

 GenIL.py is the main file to run.

-First create directory ```mkdir ./atari/eval/ ./atari/learned_models/ ./atari/learned_models/beamrider/ ./atari/learned_models/breakout/ ./atari/learned_models/space/ ./atari/viz/```.
+First go to directory atari, create directories ```mkdir ./eval/ ./learned_models/ ./learned_models/beamrider/ ./learned_models/breakout/ ./learned_models/space/ ./viz/```.

 Here's an example of how to run it.